mircopergreffi/pyd01/revisions/rev1.0/README.md

 - 1 Buzzer
 - USB-C Port (programming and serial monitor via CH340G transceiver)

+## Fix
+An external resistor needs to be soldered across the pins of the buzzer.

 ## Powering the board
 The board can be powered via USB or providing an external voltage (7 ~ 28V).
 The latter can be useful for application where a power supply is already in use,